Alfresco/alfresco-java-sdk/alfresco-apa-java-rest-api/alfresco-apa-java-rest-api-lib/generated/alfresco-activiti-script-modeling-rest-api/docs/ModelsApi.md

 <a name="importModelUsingPOST"></a>
 # **importModelUsingPOST**
-> EntryResponseContentModel importModelUsingPOST(projectId, file, type)
+> EntryResponseContentOfModel importModelUsingPOST(projectId, file, type)

 Import a model from file